G33kDude/Neutron.ahk/README.md

 Complexity: 2 / 5

-> This example, while named Simple, is not the most simplistic example.
+> This example, while named Simple, is not the most simple example.
 Instead,
 > it is designed to demonstrate all of Neutron's built in behavior as a single
 > custom page.
 It is meant to be simple by comparison to other examples like the
 > Bootstrap example which demonstrate extending Neutron's functionality with